 Lady Winifred Anne Henrietta Christina Burghclere née Herbert was born in 1864.
-Her parents were Henry Howard Molyneux Herbert, the 4th Earl of Carnarvon and Lady Evelyn Stanhope, the only daughter of the 6th Earl of Chesterfield.
+Her parents were Henry Howard Molyneux Herbert, the 4th Earl of Carnarvon, and Lady Evelyn Stanhope, the only daughter of the 6th Earl of Chesterfield.

 The 4th Earl of Carnarvon and Lady Evelyn had four children together.
-Winifred was the eldest, followed by George (who later became the 5th Earl of Carnarvon and along with Howard Carter discovered the tomb of Tutankhamun), Margaret and Victoria who was always known as Vera and was one of the god-daughters of Queen Victoria.
+Winifred was the eldest, followed by George (who later became the 5th Earl of Carnarvon and along with Howard Carter discovered the tomb of Tutankhamun), then Margaret and also Victoria who was always known as Vera and was one of the god-daughters of Queen Victoria.

-Sadly, three weeks after giving birth to her youngest child, Evelyn died.
+Sadly, three weeks after giving birth to her youngest child, Lady Evelyn died.
 Winifred was just ten years old when she lost her mother and she and her younger siblings were sent to stay with various elderly aunts.
 This arrangement apparently created an extremely strong bond between Winifred and her brother George.

 Three years after the death of his first wife, the 4th Earl married his cousin Elizabeth (Elsie) Howard who was 25 years his junior.
 They had two sons, Aubrey and Mervyn Herbert who were half-brothers to Winifred and the other three children.